 “Yeah,” Tails replied.
 He noticed her eyes were sparkling in the church’s ambient lighting.
 He felt mesmerized by them – by her – for some reason, but he couldn’t point out why exactly.
 ‘It’s the same as before… back in Sector 8,’ he thought as he watched her.
 Suddenly, her image doubled and Tails felt a wave of dizziness wash over him.
 He looked down to see that some of the white flowers were covered in small splashes of blood.
-His own, which originated from the piece of metal that was forcefully inserted into his left tail, the bit of scrap sticking out of the appendage.
+His own, which originated from the piece of metal that was still inserted into his left tail, the bit of scrap sticking out of the appendage.

 Gasping, he felt the stabbing pain return full force and he dropped back to a knee.
 ‘I lost a bit of blood…’ he surmised, taking several deep breaths.
 From nearby, he heard the soft hitch of the green-haired woman’s breath, followed by the sounds of footsteps to his right.
 Tails turned his head to see the flower girl pry a loose floorboard free and retrieve a first-aid kit from a depression beneath it.